Resource wizard: Object type configuration

 Figure 5.
 Parts of object type configuration

-Or you can click btn:[Preview data] to display resource data according to the configuration of this particular object type you are configuring (considering Kind, Intent, Object class etc.):
+First of all, we suggest you click Preview data to display resource data according to the configuration of this particular object type.

 data preview